These Super Helpful Money Tools Will Never Judge You By Your Finances

 That’s why I’ve rounded up some personal finance advisers — and some money management apps — that’ll help you get your money in order.

-And they’ll do it without a single shred of judgement.
+And they’ll do it without a single shred of judgment.

 And, perhaps even better, without an ounce of conversation.